Historical rankings of presidents of the United States

-In the 1920s, sculptor Gutzon Borglum and President Calvin Coolidge selected George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln (L to R) to appear on Mount Rushmore.
+In the 1920s, sculptor Gutzon Borglum and President Calvin Coolidge selected (from left to right) George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln to appear on Mount Rushmore.
 It later became an iconic symbol of presidential greatness, chosen to represent the nation's birth, growth, development, and preservation, respectively.

 In political studies, since the mid 20th-century, surveys have been conducted in order to construct historical rankings of the success of the presidents of the United States.
 Ranking systems are usually based on surveys of academic historians and political scientists, or popular opinion.
 The scholarly rankings focus on presidential achievements, leadership qualities, failures, and faults.
-Among such scholarly rankings, Abraham Lincoln is most often ranked as the best, while his predecessor James Buchanan is most often ranked as the worst.
+Among such scholarly rankings, George Washington, Abraham Lincoln, and Franklin D. Roosevelt are most often ranked as the best, while James Buchanan, Andrew Johnson and Donald Trump are most often ranked as the worst.
 Popular-opinion polls typically focus on recent or well-known presidents.